ricardoalcocer/AppC-Meetup-12-11-12/README.md

 This is the code for the December 11, 2012 Appcelerator Silicon Valley Meetup.

 The describes how to build Allow XML Markup, trying to replicate the look-and-feel of the Facebook App for Android.
-The graphics used are screenshots from the App and the artwork belongs to them.
+The graphics used are screenshots from the App and the artwork belongs to them (Facebook).
 This is only an experiment in replicating the UI of the App.

 ![Screenshot](http://goo.gl/y0gka)